Flag of Singapore: History

-The design of the flag was completed in two months by a committee headed by Toh.
+The design of the flag and crest was completed in two months by a committee headed by Toh.
 He initially wanted the flag's entire background to be red, but the Cabinet decided against this, as red was regarded as a rallying point for communism.
 Toh had opposed a red-and-white design as he considered it too similar to the flags of Indonesia and Poland, but the proposals for all-red, all-blue or blue-and-white designs were rejected.
 The flag, according to Toh, originally had only three stars (representing democracy, justice, and equality), but two more stars and a crescent were added later to distance it from the Malayan Communist Party emblem and to assure the Malay-Muslim community that Singapore was "not a Chinese state".
-According to an account given by Lee Kuan Yew, the Chinese majority wanted five stars based on the flag of the People's Republic of China while the Malay minority wanted a crescent moon to represent Islam.
+According to an account given by Lee Kuan Yew, the Chinese majority wanted stars based on the flag of the People's Republic of China while the Malay minority wanted a crescent moon to represent Islam.
 Both of these symbols were combined to create the national flag of Singapore.

 On 30 November 1959, the Singapore State Arms and Flag and National Anthem Ordinance 1959 was passed to regulate the use and display of the State Arms and State Flag and the performance of the National Anthem.
-When presenting the motion to the Legislative Assembly of Singapore on 11 November 1959, Sinnathamby Rajaratnam, the Minister for Culture, stated: "National flags, crest and anthem express symbolically the hopes and ideals of a people...
+When presenting the motion to the Legislative Assembly of Singapore on 11 November 1959, culture minister Sinnathamby Rajaratnam stated: "National flags, crest and anthem express symbolically the hopes and ideals of a people...
 The possession of a national flag and crest is, for a people, symbolic of self-respect."
 In September 1962, the people of Singapore voted for merger with Malaya, Sarawak, and North Borneo to form Malaysia.
-The process was completed on 16 September 1963, when the Malaysian flag was hoisted on Singapore by Prime Minister Lee Kuan Yew.
+The process was completed on 16 September 1963, when the Malaysian flag was hoisted on Singapore by prime minister Lee.
 The Singapore flag was reconfirmed as the national flag when Singapore became fully independent from Malaysia on 9 August 1965.

 Design

-The Singapore Arms and Flag and National Anthem Rules and the National Symbols Bill define the flag's composition and the symbolism of its elements: red symbolises "universal fellowship and equality", and white symbolises "pervading and everlasting purity and virtue".
+The National Symbols Act defines the flag's composition and the symbolism of its elements: red symbolises "universal fellowship and equality", and white symbolises "pervading and everlasting purity and virtue".
 The crescent moon represents a "young nation on the ascendant".
 The five stars stand for the nation's ideals of "democracy, peace, progress, justice and equality".
 The crescent symbol is also seen by the nation's Muslim activists to represent Islam.